alexeymalihin/Source/CONTRIBUTING.md

 We'd love to accept your sample apps and patches!
 Before we can take them, we have to jump a couple of legal hurdles.

-Please fill out either the individual or corporate Contributor License Agreement (CLA).

-  * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](https://developers.google.com/open-source/cla/individual).
-  * If you work for a company that wants to allow you to contribute your work, then you'll need to sign a [corporate CLA](https://developers.google.com/open-source/cla/corporate).

-Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
-Once we receive it, we'll be able to accept your pull requests.

 ## Contributing A Patch

 1. Submit an issue describing your proposed change to the repo in question.